 Replace the USB cable with a compatible USB cable (preferably the cable that came with your Phidget).

 If you have consulted this guide, and still cannot get a Phidgets connection, please don’t hesitate to ask for help.
-Make a copy of your “phidget22networkserver.log” file, and email us.
+Locate the network server log file of your host.
+Make a copy of this file and email it us.
 We can compare it to the log file of a functioning installation, and possibly offer some insight.
 Please be sure to include the following in your email.

 - The “phidget22networkserver.log” log file as an attachment.
 We cannot offer support without this file.

 - The version of Roastmaster you are using.
 This can be found in the “About” window of the main app menu.

 - The version of Phidgets Lib22 that is installed on your host.

 - The type and version of operating system running on your host, e.g. OS X 10.12.6, Windows 10, etc.